-Ohm Poolsawaddi: The Dawn is a small luxury rehab and wellness centre based in Chiang Mai, Thailand.
+Ohm Poolsawaddi: The Dawn is a small luxury rehab and wellness center based in Chiang Mai, Thailand.
 We like to focus on individual care for our clients, so we limit the capacity to just twenty guests at any given time.
-Because we are the only Thai-owned rehab centre, we like to incorporate traditional Thai hospitality methods, which are renowned worldwide for being compassionate, kind, and very service-oriented.
+Because we are the only Thai-owned rehab center, we like to incorporate traditional Thai hospitality methods, which are renowned worldwide for being compassionate, kind, and very service-oriented.

 As I’m sure you can imagine, rehab can be hard work – for staff as well as for our clients.
-People who come visit us to recover need the appropriate space and ambience to work through their issues.
+People who come visit us to recover need the appropriate space and ambiance to work through their issues.
 We try to create an environment that allows them to feel relaxed and pampered, while they focus on their recovery.

 We constantly get feedback from our clients saying that they felt, and still feel long after they have left The Dawn like they are part of our family.
 Perhaps I can say that this is our philosophy: we want our clients to feel the love and care of a family.
 Love is the greatest healer of all.

 Luxe Digital: You have two programs in particular that are specifically designed for busy executives and entrepreneurs.
 Can you please talk us through your Executive Burnout and Internet Addiction programs.
 Who are they typically for, and what are the main benefits of attending them?